ElPlatypo/me/content/posts/particlesimulation.md

 featuredImage: "/images/gridinit.png"
 ---

-This project was part of a course i took at university on physics simulation theory.
-The goal was to code a program that used montecarlo's alorythms and Markov chains to accurately replicate the real behaviour of a cloud of euqlly charged particles, able to affect up to one-distance neighbours and with continuity conditions at the borders.
+This project was part of a course I took at university on physics simulation theory.
+The goal was to code a program that used Montecarlo's algorithms and Markov chains to accurately replicate the real behavior of a cloud of equally charged particles, able to affect up to one-distance neighbors and with continuity conditions at the borders.
-I specifically looked at some parameters of the system that described it's behaviour in an intuitive way:
+I specifically looked at some parameters of the system that described its behavior in an intuitive way:

-- Total system energy is the first one, if we imagine two particles that repel eachother we can intuitively guess that when we bring those particle close to eachother they will gain a certain amount of potential energy ready to be released as soon as we let them go.
+- Total system energy is the first one.
+If we imagine two particles that repel each other we can intuitively guess that when we bring those particles close to each other they will gain a certain amount of potential energy ready to be released as soon as we let them go.
 We can then calculate the total potential energy of the system as a simple sum of every particle's.

-- System order is a parameter that is dependant on the geometry of the system and can assume specific values indicating that the system settled on a base-state of minimal energy.
-In our case it can be either one of three values, representing the disposition in an hexagonal grix exemplified by the following image.
+- System order is a parameter that is dependent on the geometry of the system and can assume specific values, indicating that the system settled on a base state of minimal energy.
+In our case, it can be either one of three values, representing the disposition in a hexagonal grid exemplified by the following image.

 ![base-states](/images/bstates.png)